ttm02/program-skeleton/use-cases/thread-sanitizer/Readme.md

 ## Prerequisites

 For this Project, we used clang/`llvm 16.0.1`
-The cmake configure step will download DataRaceBench REFERENZ? for testing
+The cmake configure step will download DataRaceBench for testing

 ## Building